id-mozilla/hacktoberfest-2022/CONTRIBUTING.md

-# Hacktoberfest '22: Contribute to Voice Dataset - Common Voice
+# Hacktoberfest '22: Contribute to Voice Dataset - Common Voice (EN)

 Mozilla Common Voice is an initiative to help teach machines how real people speak.